iankorf/blast-primer/README.md

 for my students and interns, so there isn't much hand-holding for the general public.
 You will need to be comfortable with a Unix CLI to proceed.

-This primer assumes you have an x86/AMD chipset running Linux (either native or virtualized in Windows) or an older Mac with an Intel chipset.
-If any of the following situations apply to you, expect some pain if not outright failure.
+This primer assumes you have an x86/AMD chipset running Linux (either native or virtualized in Windows) or a Mac.
+If you're on Windows or using some unusual OS or hardware, some parts of the exercises may fail.

-- Newer (post-2020-ish) Mac with Apple Silicon chips
-- Windows running Windows Substem for Linux (WSL)
-- Windows running Cygwin
-- Windows running GitBash
-- ChromeOS
-- Raspberry Pi or other SBC

 ## Setup